 “The Director of the Yong Jin Children’s Home is the son of the founder of the home, Mr. Min.
 Mr. Min had a love for archeology, so he started collecting dinosaur bones and other fossils from various countries around the world,” said Luis.

 “Soon after his son graduated as a social welfare worker, Mr. Min sent him to archeology school, and between them they have a great collection of bones and fossils.
 Local school children often visit the home for educational tours.”

 “This is a very well run home.
 The children get to enjoy a lot of field trips outdoors, camping and searching for fossils and bones,” explained Luis.

-Thanks to our amazing sponsors, hundreds of children are being cared for and looked after every day while also receiving much-needed support as they grow up.
+Thanks to our amazing sponsors, hundreds of children in Korea are being cared for and looked after every day while also receiving much-needed support as they grow up.

 Getting to meet our sponsored kids